 - System requirements.
 Make sure the PC meets the system requirements for Windows 10.
 We also recommend going to the PC manufacturer’s website for additional info about updated drivers and hardware compatibility.

-Creating bootable USB/CD to install Windows 10:
+Creating a bootable pendrive or DVD to install Windows 10:

 1. Click on the link provided in our email.
 Select Download tool now and run it.
 You need to be an administrator to run this tool.

 2. If you agree to the license terms, select Accept.